-Joseph Mertz is a Teaching Professor at the Heinz College of Information Systems and Public Policy and in the undergraduate Information Systems Program at the Dietrich College of Humanities and Social Sciences.
+Joe is a Teaching Professor and Director of the undergraduate Information Systems Program which is a joint major of the Heinz College of Information Systems and Public Policy and the Dietrich College of Humanities and Social Sciences.

 Since 1998 he has developed and taught a "Technology Consulting in the Community" course that has engaged highly talented students as technology consultants helping over 300 nonprofit organizations, schools, and businesses in the Pittsburgh region.